michalurbanski/importantnotes/README.md

 # Important notes app
-App was created in order to extract very important and important notes from a set of notes.
-For details [see](#Specs).
+App was created in order to track notes, paying special attention to the very important and important ones.
+Notes are stored in a text files.

+Application parses lines from the file and categorizes them based on used tags:
+- Regular note
+- !
+Important note
+- !!!
+Very important note

-In addition, app saves aggregated stats regarding these notes in output file (stored in realdata folder).
+In addition, the app saves aggregated stats for each run in the output file (stored in the 'realdata' folder).
+Idea here is to track (outside of this app) whether number of notes (especially very important ones) is decreasing over time, or not.

 ## How to clone the source code
 Clone the source code to your default sources location or $GOPATH, src/importantnotes folder.